-Re: Public Comments for Strategic Planning Committee Meeting on December 10th, 2021
+Re: Public Comments for February 17th, 2021

-Thank you very much for the opportunity to offer our comments for the December 10th Strategic Planning Committee Meeting of the Delaware Workforce Development Board.
+Thank you very much for the opportunity to offer our comments for the Georgia's State Workforce Development Board (SWDB) meeting.
 RespectAbility is a nonpartisan, nonprofit disability inclusion organization dedicated to fighting stigmas and advancing opportunities for millions of Americans with disabilities.

 One-in-five Americans have a disability according to the U.S. Census Bureau.
 People with disabilities are America's largest minority group and the only one that, due to accident, aging or illness, anyone can join at any time.
-Indeed, in Delaware itself, there are 128,630 (table 1.3) residents living with some form of disability and they make up fully 13.4 percent of the state's population.
-In that number, it is critical to recognize the great diversity and intersectional identities of people with disabilities in Delaware.
-Out of that number, there are 39,960 Black, Indigenous, and People of Color (BIPOC) people with disabilities.
-That means that 29.1 percent of all Delawareans with disabilities are also members of other marginalized communities and face barriers such as systemic racism.
+Indeed, in Georgia itself, there are 1,315,079 residents living with some form of disability and they make up fully 12.6 percent of the state's population.
+In that number, it is critical to recognize the great diversity and intersectional identities of people with disabilities in Georgia.
+Out of that number, there are 515,262 Black, Indigenous, and People of Color (BIPOC) people with disabilities.
+That means that 41.3 percent of all Georgia with disabilities are also members of other marginalized communities and face barriers such as systemic racism.

-These facts have wide-ranging implications for the state's overall workforce development planning and the unique challenges facing Delawareans with disabilities need to be recognized across the entire scope of your board's work.
+These facts have wide-ranging implications for the state's overall workforce development planning and the unique challenges facing Georgians with disabilities need to be recognized across the entire scope of your board's work.